eclipse/vorto/website/content/tutorials/arduino.md

 ### 2. Generating an arduino sketch using the Arduino Generator (Arduino project).

-- Go to the Information Model of the [distance sensor] (http://vorto.eclipse.org/#/details/demo.iot.device/DistanceSensor/1.0.1?s=distancesensor) in the Vorto Repository
+- Open the [Distance Sensor](http://vorto.eclipse.org/#/details/org.eclipse.vorto.tutorial/DistanceSensor/1.0.0) in the Vorto Repository
-- On the right side, click on the Arduino generator
+- Click **Eclipse Hono Generator** and select **Arduino** as device platform.
+Confirm with **Generate**.
-- Store the ZIP file and extract the source code.
+- Download the ZIP file and extract the source code.
 - Open the INO file in your Arduino IDE.

 ### 3. Registering to Eclipse Hono